On black bounces, wormholes and partly phantom scalar fields: Concluding remarks

 As to the NED source of the same models, it cannot affect the NEC violation related to $r''/r >0$ due to the equality $T^t_t = T^x_x$, see \rf{SET-F} and \rf{T-F}.
 If this equality holds for a full SET, a regular minimum of $r(x)$ is impossible, therefore \ssph\ \whs\ with a purely NED source cannot exist: there can be either magnetic black holes or solitons with a regular center or dynamic \whs\ existing in a finite period of time, see, e.g., \cite{kb01-NED, kb18-NED} and references therein.

 By construction, the regularized configurations considered here are $\Z_2$-symmetric with respect to the minimum-$r$ sphere $u=0$.\footnote {Though, some kinds of nonsymmetric regularizations were considered in \cite{lobo20}.} Therefore, \bhs\ with a single horizon, like the \Scw\ one or the dilatonic one given by \rf{ds-dil}, turn into regular \bhs\ with two horizons (at least for small values of the regularization parameter $b$); \bhs\ with two horizons like the \RN\ ones turn into those with four horizons, etc. Thus the regularization substantially complicates the global causal structure of space-times, as demonstrated, in particular, by Carter-Penrose diagrams for three- and four-horizon \bhs\ presented in \cite{rahul22} and occupying the whole plane plus a countable set of overlappings.
 It is also clear that thus regularized \bh\ metrics cannot have any kind of scalar field as their only source since it would violate the global structure theorem \cite{kb01-glob} from which it follows that an \asflat\ \ssph\ configuration in GR with a scalar source cannot contain more than one horizon.
 Unlike that, regularization of a metric with a naked singularity leads to a \wh\ whose source can be a scalar field alone, and such an example has been really obtained here with the metric \rf{fish} in the special case $a = 1/2$.
+A single scalar field source for an arbitrary metric \rf{ds} can be obtained (though under some resrictions) if we consider scalar-tensor theories instead of GR \cite{kb23}, due to arbitrariness of the nonminimal coupling function $f(\phi)$ in the Lagrangian.

 A problem of interest is the stability of regularized space-times, and it is important to mention that the stability properties of a given geometry can be different, depending on the dynamics of the sources of this geometry.
 For example, the simplest Ellis wormhole \cite{ellis73, kb73} can be stable or unstable depending on the nature of its source --- a phantom scalar, a kind of perfect fluid or a k-essence field \cite{gonz08, kb-sha13, kb-fa21}.
 We can also recall that Fisher's solution \rf{fish} was found to be unstable due to its behavior near its naked singularity \cite{kb-hod}, and it can be a subject of a further study to find out how this result may change if the singularity is replaced by a \wh\ throat and there is a trapped-ghost scalar field as a source.